nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ---

-## Section: Module
+## Section: Module Management

-All commands related to the workspace `Module` will be displayed in these section.
+All commands related to the workspace `Module Management` will be displayed in these section.
 These commands enable users to create, delete and view `modules` within TermiNUS.

-### Accessing the module workspace
+### Accessing the module management workspace

 **Format:** `module`